MacawNL/MvvmQuickCross/Readme.md

 Note that for performance reasons, Android data binding allows **no more than one view** (within the same rootview) to be bound to a property.
 If you need to update multiple views with the same property value, you can do that by overriding the `UpdateView()` method in your activity or fragment class, and adding [a few lines of code](#binding-multiple-android-views-to-a-viewmodel-property).

+Finally, note that **you do not need to use the MvvmQuickCross implementation of Android data binding** if you prefer not to.
+You can subscribe to the standard .NET data binding events (`PropertyChanged` on viewmodels, `CanExecuteChanged` on `RelayCommand` viewmodel commands, and `CollectionChanged` on `ObservableCollection` viewmodel properties) from your code in any view type, and handle data binding any way you like.
+In this case you can keep using the [New-View command](#new-view), if you [add your own view template files](#customizing-and-extending-command-templates).

 #### Android Id Naming Convention ####
 To bind a view to a viewmodel property without using code, name the view `id` like this: